 The Company grants financial metric-based restricted stock units to certain executives of the Company, which are settled in shares and accounted for as equity awards.
 These awards have a performance condition in addition to a service condition.
 The number of vested shares for each performance period is determined based on the Company's attainment of pre-established revenue and non-GAAP operating income targets for the respective performance period.
-The vesting for tranches after the initial performance period is dependent on revenue and non-GAAP operating income targets for the respective performance period.
-The vesting for tranches after the initial performance period is dependent on revenue and non-GAAP operating income to revenue and non-GAAP operating income targets for the respective performance period.
-The vesting for tranches after the initial performance period is dependent on revenue and non-GAAP operating income targets for the respective performance period.
-The vesting for tranches after the initial performance period is dependent on revenue and non-GAAP operating income targets for the respective performance period.
-The vesting for tranches after the initial performance period is dependent on revenue and non-GAAP operating income to revenue and non-GAAP operating income targets for the requisite service period based on the number of shares that are probable of attainment for each fiscal year.
+The vesting for tranches after the initial performance period is dependent on revenue and non-GAAP operating income for the preceding performance period.
+The financial metric-based restricted stock units are valued as of the measurement date and compensation cost is recognized using the accelerated attribution method over the requisite service period based on the number of shares that are probable of attainment for each fiscal year.